directus/directus/docs/guides/headless-cms/content-versioning.md

 :::

+## Revisions and Content Versioning

+Under the hood, content versions are stored in the `directus_revisions` collection.
+In bigger projects this collection can get large.

+Some Directus users combat this my periodically purging some or all data in this collection.
+Be aware that this could unintentionally purge content versions, so purging logic may have to be updated.

 ## Next Steps

-Over the course of this guide, you’ve set up Content Versioning for your collection and learned how to promote a version into the main version.
+You have now set up Content Versioning for a collection and learned how to promote a version to the main version.
 Here are some additional tips when using this feature:

 - Name versions descriptively so it's clear what changes each version contains.
 - To prevent conflicts, ensure no modifications are made to the main version at the time a new version is created.